 As a corporate citizen, P&G often takes a position on issues of public policy that could impact our business.
 P&G also engages in efforts to affect legislation or government policy.
 However, regulations on P&G activities in this area vary around the globe.
 Therefore, only certain individuals within P&G may engage in lobbying efforts on P&G’s behalf.

-You must not contact a government official in an attempt to influence legislation or government policy on behalf of P&G unless your efforts have been approved by appropriate Global Government Relations, Communications or Legal personnel.
+You must not contact a government official in an attempt to influence legislation or government policy on behalf of P&G unless your efforts have been approved by appropriate Global Government Relations or Legal personnel.

 The Honest Leadership and Open Government Act (HLOGA) is a United States law that imposes criminal liabilities for violating U.S. Congressional gift rules.